Bahay kubo: Bahay na bato

-Bahay na bato or Casa Filipino is a noble version of bahay kubo with mainly Spanish and Chinese influence.
+Bahay na bato developed from the bahay kubo with noticeable Spanish influence.
 Its design evolved throughout the ages but maintained its nipa hut architectural roots.
 Its most common appearance is like that of stilt nipa hut that stands on Spanish style stone blocks or bricks as a foundation instead of wood or bamboo stilts.

 The bahay na bato, followed the nipa hut's arrangements such as open ventilation and elevated apartments.
 It was popular among the elite or middle class and integrated the characteristics of the nipa hut with the style, culture, and technology of Spanish architecture.
-The most obvious difference between the two houses would be the materials that was used to build them.
+The differences between the two houses were their foundational materials.
 The bahay na bato was constructed out of brick and stone rather than the traditional bamboo materials.
-It is a mixture of native Filipino, Spanish and Chinese influences.
-During the 19th century, wealthy Filipinos built some fine houses, usually with solid stone foundations or brick lower walls, and overhanging, wooden upper story/stories with balustrades Ventanillas and capiz shell sliding windows, and a Chinese tiled roof or sometimes Nipa roof which are today being replaced by galvanized roof.
-Bahay na bato had a rectangular plan that reflected the Hispano-American Antillean architectural style integrated with traditional Philippine style.
+It is a mixture of native Filipino and Spanish influences.

+During the 19th century, wealthy Filipinos built houses with solid stone foundations or brick lower walls, and overhanging.
+Wooden upper story/stories with balustrades.
+The ventanillas and capiz-shell sliding windows were both native Filipino influences on the design.
+The thatched nipa roof (pawid) is often replaced with Spanish-style curved clay tiles known as teja de curva.
 Today these houses are more commonly called ancestral houses.

 Characteristics

-It is originally and is still typical for Bahay kubo to be mostly organic in material and be elevated, mainly for vernacular and superstitious reasons and because of floods during wet season and the hot dry land during summer can cause a lot of problems for the inhabitants.
-Similar conditions in Philippine lowland areas have led to characteristics "typical" of examples of Bahay Kubo.

-With few exceptions arising only in modern times, most Bahay Kubo are on stilts: the living area is accessed by ladder.
-This naturally divides the house into three areas: the living area in the middle, the area beneath it (referred to in Tagalog as the silong), and the roof space (bubungan), which may or may not be separated from the living area by a ceiling (atip).

-Bubong (Roof)

-The traditional roof shape of the Bahay Kubo is tall and steeply pitched, ending in long eaves.
-A tall roof creates space above the living area through which warm air could rise, giving the Bahay Kubo a natural cooling effect even during the hot summer season.
-The steep pitch allows water to flow down quickly at the height of the monsoon season while the long eaves give people a limited space to move about around the house's exterior when it rains.
-The steep pitch of the roofs are often used to explain why many Bahay Kubo survived the ash fall from the Mt.
-Pinatubo eruption, when more ’modern’ houses collapsed from the weight of the ash.